mandykoh/lilwebserver/README.md

 # lilwebserver
-Sometimes a tiny, instantly usable Web server is handy to have
+Sometimes a tiny, fast, instantly available Web server for serving a directory of files is handy to have.